cerealhugger/cafa6-protein-function-analysis/README.md

 # 🧬 CAFA-6 Protein Function Prediction — Data Analysis

 This repository supports exploratory data analysis and model development for the **CAFA-6 Protein Function Prediction** competition on Kaggle.

-Main work is performed in **`data_analysis.ipynb`**, using training and testing data from the competition dataset.
+Here is the link for the dataset: https://www.kaggle.com/competitions/cafa-6-protein-function-prediction/data

 ---